KippAD/george-orwell-pub/README.md

 - Ipad Mini causes some other spacing issues
 - Tests exclude Galaxy Fold (Viewport width of 280px)

 Testing the responsiveness included checking that every link worked and every component behaved as expected, as well as ensuring that the app design was maintained on smaller devices.
-Throughout the process all bugs found were resolved, and now all responsiveness is retained accross the tested devices and all actions work as expected.
+Throughout the process all bugs that were found were resolved, and now responsiveness is retained accross the tested devices.

 --